Titus: Public works

 Construction of the Flavian Amphitheatre, now better known as the Colosseum, was begun in 70 under Vespasian and was finally completed in 80 under Titus.
 In addition to providing spectacular entertainments to the Roman populace, the building was also conceived as a gigantic triumphal monument to commemorate the military achievements of the Flavians during the Jewish Wars.

 The inaugural games lasted for a hundred days and were said to be extremely elaborate, including gladiatorial combat, fights between wild animals (elephants and cranes), mock naval battles for which the theatre was flooded, horse races and chariot races.
-During the games, wooden balls were dropped into the audience, inscribed with various prizes (clothing, gold or even slaves), which could then be traded for the designated item.
+During the games, wooden balls were dropped into the audience, inscribed with various prizes (clothing, gold, or even slaves), which could then be traded for the designated item.

 Adjacent to the amphitheatre, within the precinct of Nero's Golden House, Titus had also ordered the construction of a new public bath house, the Baths of Titus.
 Construction of the building was hastily finished to coincide with the completion of the Flavian Amphitheatre.

 Practice of the imperial cult was revived by Titus, but apparently, it met with some difficulty since Vespasian was not deified until six months after his death.
 To honour and glorify the Flavian dynasty further, foundations were laid for what would later become the Temple of Vespasian and Titus, which was finished by Domitian.

 Death

 At the closing of the games, Titus officially dedicated the amphitheatre and the baths in what was his final recorded act as Emperor.
 He set out for the Sabine territories but fell ill at the first posting station where he died of a fever, reportedly in the same farmhouse as his father.
-Allegedly, the last words he uttered before passing away were "I have made but one mistake".
+Allegedly, the last words he uttered before dying were "I have made but one mistake".

 Titus had ruled the Roman Empire for just over two years: from the death of his father in 79 to his own on 13 September 81.
 He was succeeded by Domitian, whose first act as emperor was to deify his brother.

 Historians have speculated on the exact nature of his death and to which mistake Titus alluded in his final words.
 Philostratus wrote that he was poisoned by Domitian with a sea hare (Aplysia depilans) and that his death had been foretold to him by Apollonius of Tyana.
 Suetonius and Cassius Dio maintain that he died of natural causes, but both accuse Domitian of having left the ailing Titus for dead.
 Consequently, Dio believed the mistake to refer to not having Titus's brother executed when he was found to be openly plotting against him.